 • Camera-Embedded Detector will get signals from the camera’s sensors or detectors and can send commands to the camera, too;

-• Smoke Detector (fire detection coming soon) will be a double protection even if you have a sensor based smoke detector.
+• Smoke Detector, able to detect either smoke or flame, will be a double protection even if you have a sensor based smoke detector.
 The machine vision will not let you down due to low battery like the device, and when it’s about fire you could never be too safe;

 • Loitering Detector will detect if someone’s idle walking around the monitored zone.

 This fantasy of someone or something predicting your wishes has long been cherished by many sci-fi authors around the world.
 Wouldn’t it be convenient if the home automation system was intelligent like Jarvis from the Iron Man movie, – or, better yet, if the smarthome brains were a copy of yours like in one of the Black Mirror episodes?
 Well, with the path that Artificial Intelligence technologies advance, it would be no wonder if video camera systems evolve into an intelligent version of today’s itself, at least.
 They do get smarter every day.

 |Read also: Smart Home Integration with Xeoma|

 December, 1 2020